OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 # From scratch
 ### _An example_: how to setup a new Raspberry Pi for a minimalist Nav Station.
-We will be setting up a [Raspberry Pi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero-w/) with an [eInk 2.13" bonnet](https://learn.adafruit.com/2-13-in-e-ink-bonnet?view=all).
+We will be setting up a [Raspberry Pi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero-w/) with an [e-ink 2.13" bonnet](https://learn.adafruit.com/2-13-in-e-ink-bonnet?view=all).

-The eInk technology is quite interesting here, in the sense that it consumes energy _**only**_ when updating the screen.
+The e-ink technology is quite interesting here, in the sense that it consumes energy _**only**_ when updating the screen.
 Once something is displayed on the screen, you can pull the plug, whatever's displayed remains displayed.
 As you would see below, there is a web interface that can be used to see - among others - the data displayed on the screen.
 But having the screen allows you not to use any other device to get to the data.